 As with your midterms, you are expected to do your own work on quizzes.
 However, unlike midterms, quizzes will be given asynchronously.
 On the day a quiz is assigned, you can click on the quiz at any time.
-The quizzes are designed to be completed in 30 minutes.
+The quizzes are designed to be completed in 20 minutes.
 You will have to answer the questions and upload a pdf of your solutions.
-You must upload your solutions before midnight.

 The best way to create a pdf of your work is to do the work by hand.
 Then take a picture of your work.
 You can convert your picture to a pdf using any number of free apps.
-Your first quiz will be a short informational quiz designed to make sure everyone knows how to create a pdf.
+Please be sure you know how to create a pdf before you take your first quiz.